twistedsymphony/arcade_multi_system_lcd_selector/readme.md

 4. you can now test out the menu to make sure it has the games you expect and see how it functions before connecting it to your multi.
 If you'd like to ajust settings in "menu_config.json" file you can do so to configure the menu to your liking and confirm those changes work while you still have it hooked up to your PC. it is NOT recommended to adjust the multi_config.json settings as these determine the electrical configurain for the multi.
 5. once you're done simply unplug the USB-C cable from the display and now the software on the selector is ready for the multi.

-**NOTE: Do not connect the USB-C on the Selector at the same time the 10-pin connector is attached to the Multi PCB ** Doing so risks damaging your USB host device.
+**NOTE: Do not connect the USB-C on the Selector at the same time the 10-pin connector is attached to the Multi PCB** Doing so risks damaging your USB host device.
 The interface PCB has some protections to help prevent voltage back-feed from the USB port to the Multi-PCB but there are no protections to stop voltage back feed from the multi-PCB to the USB port as such there is risk of damage to your USB Host device.

 ## Installing a Selector onto your Multi
 1. Follow the steps above to build the selector hardware
 2. Follow the steps above to install the software on the selector
 3. Ensure that all Dips switches on your multi are set to "OFF" (0) and that any rotary selectors are set to position "0".
 Alternatively, you can completely remove any dips or rotary switches from your multi-PCB (if you set any of these switches to other positions it causes that dip to perminently register as "on" resuling in different selections being made other than the game you selected on the LCD selector)
-3. Plug the Adafruit ESP32-S2 Reverse TFT Feather into the CAERTF-MS Interface PCB, Make sure the USB-C port is disconnected (Do not connect the USB-C on the Selector at the same time the 10-pin connector is attached to the Multi PCB ** the interface PCB has some protections to help prevent voltage back-feed from the USB port to the Multi-PCB but there are no protections to stop voltage back feed from the multi-PCB to the USB port as such there is risk of damage to your USB Host device.)
+3. Plug the Adafruit ESP32-S2 Reverse TFT Feather into the CAERTF-MS Interface PCB, Make sure the USB-C port is disconnected (**Do not connect the USB-C on the Selector at the same time the 10-pin connector is attached to the Multi-PCB** the interface PCB has some protections to help prevent voltage back-feed from the USB port to the Multi-PCB but there are no protections to stop voltage back feed from the multi-PCB to the USB port as such there is risk of damage to your USB Host device.)
 4. Connect the 10-pin IDC cable between the selector and the appropriate header on your multi-PCB
 5. (optional) Install any mounts or brackets that may be avalable for your particular multi